Trumpet call, as the sun, sinks in flight

-Here is brief biographical information on the six Venice men killed in Vietnam, in the order that they died fighting for their country and our freedom.
+Here is brief biographical information on the five Venice men killed in Vietnam, in the order that they died fighting for their country and our freedom.

 PVT Donnell Bell, U.S. Army, was the first Venice resident to die in Vietnam.
 He was an infantryman and died on Feb.
 25, 1968.
 He was born on Aug.
-9, 1949, but no further information or a photograph of Bell has been located.
+9, 1949, but no further information has been located.
 He was 18.

 PFC Melvin John Freise, U.S. Marine Corps, was born on April 13, 1950.
 According to military records, he was a machine gunner.
 He died on April 23, 1969, at the age of 19.
 He graduated from Venice High School in 1968.